hyutake/mini-proj/README.md

 # What did we learn?
 <ul>
   <li>Neural networks, keras and tensorflow
-  <li>Plotly graphs that are interactive (rendered to be png format to be visualised on GitHub)
+  <li>Plotly graphs that are interactive (rendered in png format to be visualised on GitHub)
 </ul>

 # References